 With 220,000 square feet of space, the mall was one of the many Woolco malls that featured a Woolco Discount Mart at one end and an Almy's at the other.

 Woolworths envisioned Woolco as a big brother to the smaller five-and-dime stores, but offering discounted pricing on a large scale.
 They launched in 1962 with Red Grille restaurant tucked inside most, an update to the Woolworth lunch counter.
-But by 1982, recession snuffed out all the company's U.S. stores in 1982.
+But by 1982, recession snuffed out all the company's U.S. stores.

 In 1969, however, the marketers knew how to bring in the customers in New Hampshire.
 No celebrities or ultra-modern styling.
 Instead, the Nashua Mall featured indoor tropical palm trees and the promise of 72-degree temperatures all year round.
 It finally gave way to more modern retail concepts, such as outlet shopping malls.
 The Nashua Mall closed in 2003.